arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     ***

-2. How could you write the comparison at line 6 so that each student gets the correct number of pieces of candy?
+2. How could you write the comparison at line 6 so that each child gets the correct number of pieces of candy?
 Select all that apply.

     [[X]] `10 <= i <= 15`
     [[ ]] `10 < i < 15`